 The following Guidelines represent best practices in risk avoidance and management in the manufacturing of PVC products.
 They are based on the conclusions identified in section 4.4 of this document.
-Post-consumer recycled PVC content that is used in the production of new PVC products is excluded from the following criteria, provided appropriate isolation measures are followed.

-- Stabilisers cadmium and lead stabilisers shall not be used in PVC products. - Plasticisers diethylhexyl phthalate (DEHP), benzylbutyl phthalate (BBP), and diethylbutyl phthalate (DBP) shall not be used in PVC products.
+- · Stabilisers cadmium and lead stabilisers shall not be used in PVC products. - Plasticisers diethylhexyl phthalate (DEHP), benzylbutyl phthalate (BBP), and dibutyl phthalate (DBP) shall not be used in PVC products.